How Can I Live When They Don't?

 The New Measure of Progress

-- Progress is Rupture coming a little less often.
+- Is Rupture coming a little less often?

-- Progress is Rupture, when it comes, feeling a little less like it will destroy you.
+- Does Rupture, when it comes, feel less like it will destroy you?

 Closing Thoughts

 I can't say you'll find an end to the journey, that you'll ever get over it.
-What I can say is, slowly but surely, you'll become a more skillful, compassionate navigator of your transformed life.
+What I can say is, slowly but surely, you'll become a more skillful and compassionate navigator of your transformed life.

-You'll become someone with more resilience, more depth, and even renewed love, traversing a more complex reality you now call normal.
+You'll become someone with more resilience, more depth, and even renewed love.
+You'll be traversing a more complex reality that you now call normal.